-(3) An inmate shall not be held in conditions that constitute segregation if the inmate,

-- (a) is pregnant or has recently given birth; - (b) is chronically self-harming or suicidal; - (c) has a significant mental illness or significant developmental disability, as those terms are defined in the regulations; - (d) needs medical observation; or - (e) has a significant mobility impairment, as that term is defined in the regulations.
+- (3) An inmate shall not be held in conditions that constitute segregation if the inmate, - (a) is pregnant or has recently given birth; - (b) is chronically self-harming or suicidal; - (c) has a significant mental illness or significant developmental disability, as those terms are defined in the regulations; - (c) has a mental disorder, or an intellectual disability, that meets the prescribed conditions; - (d) needs medical observation; or - (e) has a significant mobility impairment, as that term is defined in the regulations. - (e) has a mobility impairment that meets the prescribed conditions.